 - 700c is in style now- If you like to follow trends and have the latest and greatest gear, 700c or 29er is what the industry is pushing now.

 - Spare 700c parts are harder to find in the developing world- This is probably the biggest argument against choosing 700c for touring.
 Small bike shops in developing countries may not carry 700c parts.
 Some countries don’t even import them.
 In some parts of the world, it isn’t even possible to have parts shipped because of issues you’ll encounter with customs.
 For example, if you crack a rim and need a replacement while cycling through West Africa, you may have no choice but to fly home, buy one, and bring it back with you.
 What should be a simple fix, could end up costing over $1000 in airfare or weeks waiting for customs to release a package.
 On the bright side, with globalization, it is becoming easier to get 700c spares.
 You can also solve this problem by carrying plenty of spare spokes, tubes, rim tape, and even spare tires while traveling through remote regions.

 - 700c wheels are weaker- Because 700c wheels are larger in diameter and use longer spokes, they are structurally weaker than 26 inch wheels.
 This means they can’t take as much of a beating or handle as heavy of loads without bending or breaking spokes.
 They are less durable.
+A 700c rear wheel is more likely to fail than the front because more weight is on the rear.
 Of course, properly built wheels with high-quality components are unlikely to break.

 - Spare parts are more expensive- There aren’t as many used parts around so you usually have to buy new.
 Because 700c wheels, tires, and tubes are larger, they use more material to manufacture.
-This adds to the cost as well.
+This adds to the price of wheels as well.